2000aliali/Streaming-Premier-League-Champions-Data/README.md

 <a name="introduction"></a>
 ## Introduction
 This project emphasizes the creation of a real-time dashboard.
 It commences by scripting Premier League Champions data from BBC Sport, followed by data cleaning.
-Subsequently, the data is streamed to Apache Airflow and then to Apache Spark for processing.
+Subsequently, the data is streamed to Apache Kafka and then to Apache Spark for processing.
 The processed data is streamed to PostgreSQL for storage.
 Finally, a robust dashboard is constructed using Streamlit
 <a name="SystemArchitecture"></a>
 ## System Architecture
 ![Screenshot](https://github.com/2000aliali/End-End-data-engineering-Project-streaming-from-random-users-API-to-cassandera/blob/master/images/Image1.png)